CapMousse/include.js/README.markdown

 Version
 -------
+#### 0.8.1
+* Change : change method to test if object exists
+* Change : File callback is called even if file is in cache

 #### 0.8
 * Change : normalize file parameter (name, callback, waited object)
 * Change : Speed up the core